5 Tips To Setup Your Vinyl Record Player, Cartridge & Tonearm | 2021

 The plinth is the solid base of your turntable and houses all of the other components.
-It is the key isolation point which allows the other components to move accordingly and is usually fit with dense rubber feet to eliminate any unnecessary vibrations that will affect the sound.
+It is the key isolation point which allows the other components to move accordingly and is usually fit with dense rubber feet to eliminate any unnecessary vibrations that will affect the sound quality.

 The tonearm is the long arm of the record player that houses the cartridge and is responsible for applying the stylus to the record grooves with the perfect amount of downforce.
 As such, a tonearm usually has a counter-weight and needs to be perfectly balanced and aligned to make sure that the stylus can track the record grooves properly.

 The cartridge connects to the end of the tonearm and houses the 'stylus'.
 The primary job of the cartridge is to convert the vibrations picked up from the record by the stylus into electrical signals (i.e. sound!).
 There are a huge number of different cartridges available from moving magnet (MM) through to moving coil (MC), all of which can produce much variation in sound.

 The stylus is the needle that sits at the end of the cartridge and rests against the record to track the record's grooves as it spins.
 As the record spins the stylus vibrates along the grooves of the vinyl and generates an electric signal that passes into the cartridge to create the sound.

 A turntable produces an audio signal that's too weak to be played through a speaker so an additional phono preamp or 'phono stage' is needed to boost the signal to line level for playback at normal levels.